OBITORASU/terMEME/README.md

 # terMEME
-## A web scrapper which displays random images from a subreddit of your choice inside your linux terminal.
+## A web scrapper which displays random images from a subreddit and category of your choice inside your linux terminal.

 terMEME is a terminal based web scraper written in Python 3 which allows Linux users to view random images from subreddits inside the comfort of their terminals.